 Where do penguins live?

-Penguins and polar bears do not live in the same place!
-Polar bears live in the Northern Hemisphere.
+Penguins and polar bears do not live together in the same place!
+Polar bears live in the Northern Hemisphere, in the Arctic Circle.

 These Adélie penguins are a famous resident of Antarctica.
 They live only in Antarctica:

 These penguins appear as little specks on this large iceberg:

 South Georgia Island in the southern Atlantic Ocean is home to many penguins, including these gentoo penguins:

 South Georgia Island is also home to a massive colony of king penguins:

 These African penguins live in the waters around Southern Africa: